DAZ</codes>

 const anyChecked = filterTargets.some(filterChecker)

 But in this case, we have just shifted the problem to defining a trivial function, filterChecker, that simply calls a method on the object provided to it.
 The problem arises if you are doing a lot of OOP style coding, then you will often be calling methods on objects rather than top-level functions.
-I wondered if it was possible to implement something similar to Ruby's symbol to proc in Ruby Doo.
+I wondered if it was possible to implement something similar to Ruby's symbol to proc in Ruby Monkey.

 My first effort looked like this: